 A board of seven elected resident homeowners administers its budget, with funds raised from membership fees, event and cookbook profits, ad revenue and donations.
 FPNA works with the city as appropriate to further the interests of Flamingo Park and all the historic neighborhoods throughout West Palm Beach.

 The association also owns and maintains vintage-style light- and sign-poles throughout the neighborhood.
 It maintains street-side trash bins and doggie-waste stations.
 FPNA hosts activities year-round for members and guests.
 It publishes the Flamingo Flyer six times annually for all residents and friends of Flamingo Park and maintains this website.
 Flamingo Park became a West Palm Beach historic district in January 1993.
-It was listed in the National Register of Historic Places in 2000.
+It was listed on the National Register of Historic Places in 2000.

 Public events

 FPNA puts on neighborhood-wide home tours, garden tours and yard sales that are open to the public.
-The Holiday Historic Home Tour began in 1991 and has been offered almost annually since, typically on the first Sunday in December.
+The Holiday Historic Home Tour began in 1991 and has been held almost annually since, typically on the first Sunday in December.

 The first Flamingo Park Garden Tour was held in 1996.
 Eleven were held in intermittent years, before hitting a lull.
 The spring event was revived in 2014 and repeated in 2016, 2018, 2022 and 2024.
+Flamingo Park typically holds Garden Tours every two years.

 The Flamingo Park Yard Sale Extravaganza is held on the Saturday of Presidents Day weekend, rain or shine, if at least 25 residents sign up to hold individual sales.
 A map and “teaser” list are circulated online to help shoppers zero in on the delightful finds to be had in this quirky neighborhood.

+As a 501(c)(3) nonprofit, FPNA welcomes tax-deductible donations from residents and friends of Flamingo Park.
 Join our community today and experience all that Flamingo Park Neighborhood Association has to offer.
 As a member, you will have access to our community amenities and events, as well as the opportunity to build lasting friendships with your neighbors.